JulianusAurelius/Syneural-Website/Syneural/readme.txt

             then choose the specific page they want to go to.
         -Each Div containing more information.
 I designed each div and styled them very creatively.
-Each div is related to a specific aspect (buy, info, deals, etc), with Cart being excluded (not out of forgetfullness, rather I figured it wasn't a big enough aspect to have it directly on the webpage, so I left it in the top napbar).
+Each div is related to a specific aspect (buy, info, deals, etc), with Cart being excluded (not out of forgetfulness, rather I figured it wasn't a big enough aspect to have it directly on the webpage, so I left it in the top napbar).
 Each div has a row for each specific webpage, and both the description text and the headers are both links to the same page.
 The bottom profile bar, (similar to a footer, I plan on putting an actual footer in later) is beautiful styled, and I think I did an amazing job with